 Bunga Bunga is famed for its quirks – from the stairway pastiche of the Sistine Chapel and the vintage mopeds hanging from the ceilings to the sudden parades of dancing girls and the Eurovision-happy karaoke.
 But what do you expect from a bar named after former Italian premier Silvio Berlusconi’s infamous sex parties.
 Cocktails are served in novelty vessels, too – from a model of the Leaning Tower of Pisa to a bust of Mario Balotelli.

 This disused air-raid shelter has been reinvented as a post-war tube station complete with vintage bric-a-brac, staff enthusiastically in character, and inventive cocktails that nod to rationing.
 War – what is it good for?
 Inspiring sunnily nostalgic themed bars, it seems.
 Don’t miss the envelope at the back of the menu marked ‘Do Not Open’ – it’s full of black market specials served surreptitiously.

 This fantasy and sci-fi-inspired pop-up cocktail experience is back for another year for all things magical.
 In what is truly the most unique cocktail experience in London, ticket holders have the chance to make the impossible happen and brew their own potions with an interactive magic wand.

-Venue says The Cauldron is back!
-Don't miss out on new molecular potions with even more magic in an enchanting forest!
+Venue says Don't miss out on new molecular potions with even more magic in an enchanting forest-Limited festive bookings available!